DeCuuTranVo/Earthquakes_and_airports_interactive_map/README.md

-# Earthquakes_and_airports_interactive_map
+# Earthquakes and Airports Interactive Map
+This repository contained the code I implemented in the couse Object-Oriented Programming in Java on Coursera.
-Incorporate inheritance, polymorphism, abstraction, event handling concepts, and UML models in building class hierarchy.
+Through this course, I learnt to incorporate inheritance, polymorphism, abstraction, event handling concepts in the program; and utilizing UML models in building the class hierarchy.
+Reference: Starter code from UCSD Professors.

 ## Course Project: Earthquakes and cities visualization on world map.
 Interactively visualize earthquakes and affected cities with associated information (magnitude, depth, populations).